Neea Rusch

 Research

 I work with Clément Aubert, Thomas Seiller and Thomas Rubiano on the "Static Analyses of Program Flows: Types and Certificates for Complexity" (StATyCC) project.
-The project aims at providing new static analysis tools based on theoretical results from Implicit Computational Complexity.
+The project aims at providing new static analysis tools based on theoretical results from implicit computational complexity.

 I am interested in program analysis, implicit computational complexity, and formal verification using theorem provers.
 I am working on combining these ideas in my dissertation research.